 Section 8 of Annex IV of the MRR describes the determination of PFC (Perfluorocarbon) emissions.
-PFC emissions are currently only covered by the ETS for the activity "production of primary aluminium".
-The gases to be monitored are CF4 and C_2F_6 Emissions from anode effects as well as fugitive emissions are to be included.
+PFC emissions are currently only covered by the ETS for the activity "production of primary aluminium or alumina"135.
+The gases to be monitored are CF4 and C2F6 Emissions from anode effects as well as fugitive emissions are to be included.
 PFC emissions not related to anode effects shall be calculated based on estimation methods.